-Pandora recently partnered with SoundCloud to create the largest digital audio advertising marketplace in the U.S. Our new combined U.S. audience offering reaches a staggering 117 million listeners—a 32% increase in reach and 90% of which are unduplicated.1 This means that advertisers will be able to purchase SoundCloud’s U.S. ad inventory directly through Pandora, leveraging our direct sales capabilities, targeting data, and audio programmatic product, and most importantly, have access to the largest ad-supported audience.
+Did you know that Pandora and SoundCloud’s combined audience is now the largest digital audio advertising marketplace in the U.S?
+Our partnership reaches a staggering 119 million listeners—a 25% increase in reach and 91% of which are unduplicated.1 This means that advertisers are able to purchase SoundCloud’s U.S. ad inventory directly through Pandora, leveraging a powerful logged-in user base, proprietary targeting and data capabilities, and most importantly, have access to the largest ad-supported audience through direct sold and programmatic buying channels.

-The partnership opens up a world of possibilities for brands that are trying to get their products and services in front of engaged listeners—whether nationwide, or to a local audience.
-Audience size is a major consideration when evaluating where to place media buys, but what numbers should you pay attention to most?
+The partnership opens up a world of possibilities for brands looking to get their products and services in front of engaged listeners—whether nationwide, or to a local audience.
+Audience size is a key consideration when evaluating where to place media buys, but what numbers should you pay attention to most?

 Read on for more about addressability, and why it matters.